catalystcalifornia/RaceCounts/README.md

       head(which(row== max(row, na.rm=TRUE)), 1)[1]
     }
 ```
-* Step 2: This first half of the function applies only to American Indian and Alaska Native, Black, Latinx, and White data.
+* Step 2: This first half of the function applies only to American Indian / Alaska Native, Black, Latinx, and White data.
 First we reformat the data from 'wide' to 'long' format.
 Then count the number of indicators with data and identify the indicator with the highest disparity z-score for each race in each geography.
 Finally, we generate a key finding based on the most disparate indicator by race for each geography.
 ```
-    if(is.null(d)) {       ## For races excluding Asian and PacIsl
+    if(is.null(d)) {       ## For races excluding Asian and NatHaw / PacIsl
       # filter by race, pivot_wider, select the columns we want, get race long_name
       z <- x %>% filter(race_generic == y) %>% pivot_wider(names_from = indicator, values_from = disparity_z_score) %>% group_by(geoid, geoname) %>%
         fill(incarceration:subprime, .direction = 'updown') %>%